ILXL-guides/cpp-file-io/README.md

   inputfile.open("array_output.txt");
   int size = 0;
   inputfile >> size; // identify the number of elements and use it to define the array size
+                     // only works for this example, that assumes a size is provided before
+                     // the values

   // Store data into array
   int arr_values[size];